Stella-Kiarie/Company-s-_Aviation-Diversification/README.md

 Aircraft Damage- extent of damage  substantial, destroyed, and others not given

 Purpose of Flight- various uses of flights ( personal, business, skydiving, executive,
-firefighting), etc.
+firefighting, etc.

-Total Fatal injuries- total number of fatal injuries in a specific accident event
+Total Fatal Injuries- total number of fatal injuries in a specific accident event

 Injury Severity